kksain/SocialMedia/Readme.md

 ## Apply database migrations:
 - python manage.py migrate

-## create superuser
+## Run the development server:
-- python manage.py createsuperuser
+- python manage.py runserver

 ## A Django REST framework API that handles operations related to posts, likes, and comments.
 Below is a brief documentation for the code: